hetznercloud/cli/docs/reference/manual/hcloud_zone_change-primary-nameservers.md

 ## hcloud zone change-primary-nameservers

-[experimental] Changes the primary nameservers of a secondary Zone
+Changes the primary nameservers of a secondary Zone

 ### Synopsis